Ttimofeyka/Rave/specifications/grammar/types.md

 - float (32-bit float)
 - double (64-bit float)
 - real (128-bit float)
-- usize (has the size of a pointer)
+- isize / usize (have the size of a pointer)
 - alias (only for variables)

 ## Pointers